metalgsm/progmatoz-hmt-backend/README.md

-# progmatoz-template-oauth
+# progmatoz-hmt
+Welcome to HMT - Help My Ticket
-This is a template project for Java microservices.
+This is a error handler api for help in troubleshooting.
 <br/>
 Among the technologies used, the main ones are:
 <br/>